 Photos Of A Stunning Budapest Sunset

-I was fortunate enough to be treated with these pink and blue hued skies.
-I stood there on the terrace for a long time, watching the movement of the city, observing the quickly changing backdrop.
+I was fortunate enough to be treated with these pink and blue-hued skies.
+I stood there on the terrace for a long time, watching the movement of the city, and observing the quickly changing backdrop.

 You can easily see why I love Budapest so very much and have visited the city, time and time again.

 What do you think about these photos of a Budapest sunset?
 Do you have tips for the city?
 Tell us about them in the comments.

 Good To Know

 1) Find a place to stay while you’re in Budapest by looking at options from booking.com.

 2) Make your time in Budapest memorable and go on a tour with Get Your Guide.

 3) If you love Budapest as much as we do, check out some of our favorite posts.

 - A Tour of District 7 Through Budapest Street Art – Tour through District 7 to see Budapest street art, from murals to other smaller, but no less meaningful, works around the Hungarian capital.

 - Photos Of The Chain Bridge In Budapest At Night – See photos of the Chain Bridge in Budapest, Hungary on a dark and foggy night.
 Spanning across the Danube, the bridge connects Buda and Pest.